• Paying tax on UK rental income as a non-resident landlord

 Filing a Self-Assessment tax return

-Whether you register with HMRC through the Non-resident Landlord Scheme or receive rent with no tax deducted, you must declare your rental income in an annual Self Assessment tax return (form SA100) if it is:
+Whether you register with HMRC through the Non-resident Landlord Scheme or receive rent with no tax deducted, you must declare your rental income in an annual Self Assessment tax return (form SA100) if it is more than:

 The first £1,000 of your rental income in the year is tax-free.
 This is known as your ‘property allowance’.
-If your rental income is between £1,000 and £2,500 a year, you need to contact HM Revenue and Customs (HMRC).
+If your rental income is more than £1,000 and up to £2,500 a year, you need to contact HM Revenue and Customs (HMRC).

 As a non-resident landlord, you must complete the following supplementary sections of the tax return: